Hyperfocal distance isn’t a difficult topic, but it can be tricky to grasp initially.

 Then double that distance.

-That’s an approximation of the hyperfocal distance, and it’s where you need to focus if you want the best chance to get everything sharp.
+That’s an approximation of the hyperfocal distance, and it’s where you must focus if you want the best chance to get everything sharp.

 I say ‘best chance’ because hyperfocal distance does occasionally cause problems, which I address in the next section.